 Many of us tend to think of networking as only something that you do at events that are labeled “networking events.”
 This is one view of networking, but it is actually much more.
 The trend in networking is to expand your thinking and consider networking as something that you do on a day-to-day basis.
 Here are 5 suggestions for expanding your mindset:

 - Sit next to someone you don’t know in one of your classes or at a meeting.
 Introduce yourself and start a conversation.
 That’s networking!

 - Join a club or organization there are many at DU!
 How about the kayaking or the tango club?
 This is a great way to meet new people and to network!

 - Volunteer for a cause that interests you.
 Check out Center for Community Engagement & Service Learning (CCESL) for ideas.
 This is networking!

 - Connect with DU alumni and learn about their careers.
 This is a great way to get personal advice ideas for professional development and career insight.
-Join the DU alumni community at DU alumni fire.
+Join the DU alumni community on Pioneer Connect.
 This is another way to expand your network!